-The two main forms of communication are via issues on the Github issue tracker, or on the discussion list.
+The three main forms of communication are the Discord, via issues on the Github issue tracker, or on the Github discussion list.
 If you are new, please make sure you have discussed with a regular committer/maintainer BEFORE you start working to avoid any time-wasting and frustration.
 Communicate early, communicate often.

 The project uses Git and all development gets done on github.com.

 All code/git contributions should be signed with

 git -s, which means you certify you have the right to contribute what you are contributing (see https://developercertificate.org/).

 All code submissions need to have an associated issue.
 You should fork the project into your private space, do your stuff then submit a pull request, mentioning the issue.

 The project strives for a clean, single file git history, systematically rebasing on HEAD rather than merge commits.
 This presupposes a particular development style but makes for much, much nicer histories.

 What should I work on?